gem/oq-engine/doc/multipoint.md

 above.

-Notice that writing `bin_width=2.0` or `min_mag=4.5` would be an error: the parameters must be vector objects; if their length it is 1 they are threated as homogeneous vector of the given `size`.
-This is why the `size` argument is mandatory.
+Notice that writing `bin_width=2.0` or `min_mag=4.5` would be an error: the parameters must be vector objects; if their length is 1 they are threated as homogeneous vectors of size `size`.
+If their length is different from 1 it must be equal to `size`, otherwise you will get an error at instantiation time.